SaadiaAdnan/User-Engagement-Analysis-of-TeacherMatic-using-Python-Google-Colab-/README.md

-# 📊 AI-Driven Large Language Models in Further Education: Impact on Teaching Practices (UK)
+# AI-Driven Large Language Models in Further Education: Impact on Teaching Practices (UK)

-## 🧠 Project Summary

 This project analyses how Large Language Models (LLMs), such as ChatGPT, are influencing teaching practices in UK Further Education institutions.